PommE15/Front-end-notes/README.md

 - ... see [ref](https://hashnode.com/post/do-es6-modules-make-the-case-of-iifes-obsolete-civ96wet80scqgc538un20es0)

 ## React / Redux
-- React is the view library to magnage the UI init and updates
+### React is the view library to magnage the UI init and updates
+- Actions: send data from your application to your store
+- Reducers: specify how the application's state changes in response to actions sent to the store

-- Redux is the state library to manage the data
+### Redux is the state library to manage the data

 ### Sandbox
 - Toggle, slider and checkbox using button, input: range, checkbox